 - Enter the fragment that you want to be replaced in the initial molecules either by entering it manually or by importing it from the active SAMSON Document by going to the SAMSON Selection as replaced fragment action in the Import drop-down menu.
-In this tutorial, the target fragment to replace is [*:1]C(=O)NC[*:2] .
+In this tutorial, the target fragment to replace is:

-- Provide one or more “Replaced with fragments” (fragments with which you want to make a replacement) by importing from a file (you can download fragments file used in this tutorial) or by adding them manually.
+- Provide one or more “Replaced with fragments” (fragments with which you want to make a replacement) by importing from a file (click Open fragments to replace with… in the File drop-down menu) or by adding them manually.
 In this tutorial, we will be using the following fragments:

 Note that in RDKit the fragments must have the following syntax: [*:1]C(=O)NC[*:2] with [*:1] and [*:2] at the two extremities of the pattern.

-If you need help with installation, please visit: installing SAMSON, installing SAMSON Elements to your SAMSON installation.
+If you need help with installation, please visit: installing SAMSON, adding SAMSON Elements to your SAMSON.